- Admission Requirements and Application Procedure– Educational requirements and application procedure for admission to UTIAS, including deadlines

 Applicants who attend(ed) non-English speaking universities must have the universities provide official transcripts and proof of degree conferral in the original language, as well as in English.

-Universities must forward transcripts in sealed envelopes bearing the institutional stamp or signature across the back flap DIRECTLY to the UTIAS Graduate Office:
+Paper copies of official transcripts must be in sealed envelopes with the stamp of the university or the signature of the regitrar across the seal.
+Transcripts must be mailed to the UTIAS Graduate Office:

 University of Toronto Institute for Aerospace Studies